phhusson/treble_experimentations/README.md

     mkdir Lineage; cd Lineage
     bash ../treble_experimentations/build-rom.sh android-8.1 lineage

+## More flexible build script

+(this has been tested much less)

+  bash ../treble_experimentations/build-dakkar.sh rr \
+    arm-aonly-gapps-su \
+    arm64-ab-go-nosu

+The script should provide a help message if you pass something it doesn't understand

 # Conventions for commit messages:

 * `[UGLY]` Please make this patch disappear as soon as possible